dnavaria/kodekloud-notes/docker-notes.md

 ## Docker run
 - Linking different containers using `--link`.
 - Link is a command line option which can be used to llink two containers together.
-- `docker run -d --name=vote -p 5000:80 --lionk redis:redis voting-app`
+- `docker run -d --name=vote -p 5000:80 --link redis:redis voting-app`
 - By defining a container with a name we can use that name to link that container with other containers.
 	- `--link` command creates an entry into the `/etc/hosts` directory with the hostname provided after `--link` command with an internal IP of the container.
 - Note that using links this way is deprecated and the support may be removed in future in docker.
-- This is because as we will see in some time advanced and newer conapets in docker swarm and network supports better wats of achieving what we just did here with links.
+- This is because as we will see in some time advanced and newer conapets in docker swarm and network supports better ways of achieving what we just did here with links.
 - In case if you want to build the docker image using docker compose file replace `image: <image_name>` with `build: <path to directory which contains docker file and code>`
 ## Docker Compose Versions
-- We might see docker compose files in different fomrats at diferent places.
+- We might see docker compose files in different formats at diferent places.
 - Docker compose evolved over time and supports a lot more options that it did in the beginning.
 - The original version of Docker compose file knows as `version 1`.
 - This had a number of limitations for example if you wanted to deploy conatiners on a different network other that the default bridged network, there was not way specifying that in this portion of the file.